ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step6.md

 Provide ways to allow the customers to use their rights granted by the GDPR

-#### State under which basis you are doing each kind of processing of personal data.
+#### State under which basis the shop are doing each kind of processing of personal data.

 Examples: